FrancoSoilan-DEV/FrancoSoilan-DEV/README.md

 A compact overview of the systems I have built, adapted, or prepared as public backend projects.

-These projects are designed to be **reproducible locally using Docker**, with clear setup commands, environment-based configuration, and production-like backend structure.
+These projects are designed to be **reproducible locally using Docker**, with clear setup commands, environment-based configuration, external API integration, and production-like backend structure.

 <table>
   <tr>